mrahbari/clean-code-php/htmls/introdction.md

 ## Clean Code

-Even bad code can function.
-But if code isn't clean, it can bring a development organization to its knees.

 #### Writing clean, understandable, and maintainable code is a skill that is crucial for every developer to master.

 Most examples are taken from `Robert J. Martin's book Clean Code`, adapted for PHP.